 - 1 lemon (peel and juice, used separately)

-- 5-8 oz granulated sugar (you may need more or less depending on how much strawberry juice you have)
+- 6-8 ounces granulated sugar (you may need more or less depending on how much strawberry juice you have)

 Instructions

-- Combine strawberries, lemon peel, and pinch of salt in a medium sauce pot over medium heat.
+- Combine strawberries, lemon peel, and salt in a medium sauce pot over medium heat.
 Stir constantly until strawberries soften and begin to release juices.

 - Add water and bring to a boil.
-Continue boiling, stirring occasionally until water has reduced by about half and the strawberries are quite pale in color.
-This can take anywhere from 10-15 minutes or longer.
+Reduce heat just enough to maintain an active boil stirring occasionally until water has reduced by about half and the strawberries are quite pale in color.
+This can take anywhere from 10-15 minutes, sometimes longer.
+Be patient here.

-- Wipe out the sauce pot and weigh the strawberry juice into it.
-Add the same amount of granulated sugar and stir well to make sure the sugar isn't clumped on the bottom of the pot.
+- Wipe out the sauce pot and tare it to zero on a kitchen scale.
+Weigh the strawberry juice into it off the heat.
+Add an equal amount of granulated sugar to the pot and stir well to make sure the sugar isn't clumped on the bottom of the pot.

 - Return the pot to the stove over high heat.
 Dip a pastry brush in water and brush the inner walls of the pot to dissolve any sugar crystals clinging to walls.DO NOT STIR THE SYRUP MIXTURE ONCE IT'S ON THE HEAT.

-- Bring to a rolling boil.
-Once a full rolling boil (more than 75% of the surface of the pot is bubbling) is reached, reduce heat to medium and set a timer for 1 minute.
+- Once a full rolling boil is reached (more than 75% of the surface of the pot is vigorously bubbling), reduce heat to medium and set a timer for 1 minute.
+Do not stir!

-- Remove from heat and let cool.
+- Remove from heat and let cool in the pot.
 Stir in a squeeze of lemon juice (optional) to taste.
+The syrup will thicken as it cools.
 Transfer to airtight container or sanitized glass bottle.
 Store in the fridge for up to 2 weeks.

 RECIPE NOTES